mojotech/capybara-ui/README.md

 ### Basic Widgets

-You can define new widgets by extending `Salad::Widget`.
+You can define new widgets by extending `Dill::Widget`.
 If you will be calling the widget directly, you should also define its selector.

-    class CharacterProfile < Salad::Widget
+    class CharacterProfile < Dill::Widget
       root '.character-profile'

       def some_method